IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

 Chapter 6.1.5 Dates and Times
   - Implementations of SQL generally support dates and times as special data types.
   - A date constant is represented by the keyword DATE followed by a quoted string of a special form.
-For example, DATE ’1948-05-14’ follows the required form.
+For example, DATE '1948-05-14' follows the required form.
   - A time constant is represented similarly by the keyword TIME and a quoted string.
-  - For instance, TIME ’15:00:02.5’ represents the time at which all students will have left a class that ends at 3 PM: two and a half seconds past three o’clock.
+  - For instance, TIME '15:00:02.5' represents the time at which all students will have left a class that ends at 3 PM: two and a half seconds past three o'clock.
   - To combine dates and times we use a value of type TIMESTAMP.
-  - Thus, TIMESTAMP ’1948-05-14 12:00:00’ represents noon on May 14, 1948.
+  - Thus, TIMESTAMP '1948-05-14 12:00:00' represents noon on May 14, 1948.
   - We can compare dates or times using the same comparison operators we use for numbers or strings.

 Chapter 6.1.6 Null Values and Comparisons Involving NULL